Multi-disciplinary private assessment

 The Toby Henderson Trust offer private autism assessments for children, young people and adults.
 We are also commissioned by CCGs in a number of North Eastern localities and the Cumbria, Northumberland Tyne & Wear NHS Foundation Trust (CNTW) to undertake assessment and diagnosis for autism in children and adults.
 This is over a range of locations ie: Newcastle/Gateshead, South Tyneside and Northumberland.

-We are a registered charity and company limited by guarantee, who have been working within the field of autism for 20 years, the last 5 of which have been heavily invested in assessment and diagnostic work.
+We are a registered charity and company limited by guarantee, who have been working within the field of autism for over 20 years, the last 8 of which have been heavily invested in assessment and diagnostic work.

 The Toby Henderson Trust’s clinical team consists of staff who are experienced and skilled in the assessment and diagnostic process.

-The team members include a Practitioner Psychologist, Autism Nurse Consultants, Specialist Occupational Therapists, Speech & Language Therapists, Autism Nurse Practitioners and the Autism Service Manager and Play Specialist.
+The team members include a Consultant Community Paediatrician, a Practitioner Psychologist, Autism Nurse Consultants, Specialist Occupational Therapists, Speech & Language Therapists, Autism Nurse Practitioners and the Autism Service Manager and Play Specialist.
 A number of the clinicians also have teaching qualifications and are registered nurses.

 The Toby Henderson Trust have a clear and transparent assessment pathway.
 Dependent upon the age and functioning of the individual this consists of the following: